Main types of fans|Classification by material, use, place of origin, size, and correct usage

 Check the types before purchasing and choose an appropriate fan.

-So far, we have introduced the types of folding fans by material, purpose, production area, size, and pattern (design).
+So far, we have introduced the types of folding fans by material, purpose, place of origin, size, and pattern (design).
 Folding fans are popular not only for your own use but also for gift-giving occasions such as celebrations.
 Please select an appropriate fan according to the purpose of purchase from among the many types.
 In addition, using a fan correctly not only makes your gestures look beautiful, but also prolongs the life of your precious fan.
 Depending on the occasion in which you use the fan, it is also important to pay attention to etiquette.
 Please refer to the information we have given you and make use of the fan widely in your daily life.